ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

 ``rosbag2`` doesn't just provide the ``ros2 bag`` command line tool.
 It also provides a C++ API for reading from and writing to a bag from your own source code.
-This allows you to read the contents from a bag without having play to the bag, which can be useful for certain use cases.
+This allows you to read the contents from a bag without having play to the bag, which can sometimes be useful.

 Prerequisites
 -------------